DFiantHDL/DFHDL/docs/intro/first-look/index.md

 	* **Line 9**: The `sum/4` division result keeps the LHS 18-bit width.
 To assign this value to the output `y` which is 16-bit wide, we must resize it first, via `.resize`.
 DFHDL has strong bit-accurate type-safety, and it does not allow assigning a wider value to a narrower value without explicit resizing.
 In the following animated figure we show what happens if we did not resize the value.
 	![SMA_DS_error](SMA_DS_error.gif)<br/>
 	The Scala presentation compiler is able to interact with the editor and a custom message is presented due to the DFHDL type-safe checks.
-	* The various dataflow type inference and operator safety rules are discussed at the [type-system section](/user-guide/type-system).
+	* The various dataflow type inference and operator safety rules are discussed at the [type-system section][type-system].
-	* For more information on state and initialization access the [this section](/user-guide/state).
+	* For more information on state and initialization access the [this section][state].

 ??? rtl "SMA_DS RTL files observations"